iwuliz/isml/README.md

 Console command: python main.py or python3 main.py
 >note: This would take 3 minutes to complete.
-> Please ensure that the data files 'wdbc_data.csv' are at directory: data/
+> Please ensure that the data file 'wdbc_data.csv' is at directory: data/
 > The output files are at: output/